Papers - USUI Kenji

 -

-Complex and Non-sequential Current Signatures of a β-Hairpin Peptide Confined in a Nanopore International coauthorship
+Complex and Non-sequential Current Signatures of a β-Hairpin Peptide Confined in a Nanopore Reviewed International coauthorship International journal

 Misa Yamaji, Mauro Chinappi, Blasco Morozzo della Rocca, Kenji Usui, Ryuji Kawano